kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

 **Requirements of preprocessed guides**

-1) Should havw unit width
+1) Should have unit width

 2) Should be in preferred direction